Khyber Khan: Diplomatic career

 He was appointed as Pakistan's Ambassador to Mauritania in 1975 and accredited to Mali, The Gambia and Senegal.
 He signed a trade agreement on 13 March 1975, with Ahmed Ould Die, Secretary General of the Ministry of Commerce of Mauritania, on behalf of their governments.

-In 1978, Khyber made a publication in the Pakistan Bar Council Journal.
+In 1978, Khyber Khan made a publication in the Pakistan Bar Council Journal.

 He relinquished his position as Ambassador of Mauritania on the afternoon of 16 May 1979 and began a 33-day fully paid leave to Pakistan starting on 17 May.

 Death

 Khyber Khan died on 27 July 2007 in Pakistan.